GeForce RTX 4060 vs GeForce RTX 5070 Ti

 Skip this if

-• You want lower power draw - 300WW is too high
+• You want lower power draw than 300W

 Frequently Asked Questions